codymj/GeminiCryptoTrader/README.md

 Application which will utilize the Gemini API for trading Bitcoin (BTC) and Ethereum (ETH).

+Account information can be encrypted locally with a password.
+The password is hashed with bcrypt and saved in a separate file.
+Account data files are encrypted with AES.

 * Built with PyQt5
 * Status: Not complete